juanjuanzero/building-goth-v2/README.md

 ## deciding how to host

+- just host it on render for now, should be free with the hobby plan
 - totally free would be through aws lambda or some serverless offering
 - we can also host in a vps, this is the current way we are building right now but its not a big lift to shift to a vps, since the main diff that i know of is through how the static files are hosted.
 Look at templ's deployment story